duyet/blog.jslab.xyz/_posts/2015-11-16-nodejs-style-guide.md

 ---
 layout: post
 title:  "Node.js Style Guide!"
+date:   2015-11-16 00:50:49 +0700
 category: post
 tags: nodejs
 ---

 This is a guide for writing consistent and aesthetically pleasing node.js code.
 It is inspired by what is popular within the community, and flavored with some personal opinions.
 <!--more-->

+See the source of this post at {% include icon-github.html username="duyetdev" %} / [node-style-guide](https://github.com/duyetdev/node-style-guide)

 # Table of contents

 * [1 Tab for indention](#tab-for-indention)